roobscoob/among-us-protocol/05_innernetobject_types/01_meetinghud.md

 # `MeetingHud`

 The `MeetingHud` object is spawned at the start of a meeting and despawned at the end of the meeting.
-It is responsible for storing player states in a meeting such as which players are dead, which voted, and who they voted for.
+It is responsible for storing player states in a meeting such as which players are dead, which players have voted, and who they voted for.

 ##### Serialize